FooSoft/yomichan-import/README.md

     	dictionary title
 ```

-In the vast majority of cases it is enough to simply provide the path to the dictionary resource you wish to process,
+In most cases it is sufficient to simply provide the path to the dictionary resource you wish to process, without
-without explicitly specifying a format.
-Yomichan Import will attempt to automatically determine the format of the
+explicitly specifying a format.
+Yomichan Import will attempt to automatically determine the format of the dictionary
-dictionary based on the contents of the path:
+based on the contents of the path:

 | Format       | Resource                             |
 | ------------ | ------------------------------------ |